ClonyPDF home

 How many photos do I need for a German visa application?

-Typically two identical printed photos when biometrics aren't already captured digitally on-site — but always confirm the exact count on your consulate's or VFS center's checklist.
+Most German visa applications, whether Schengen short-stay or national long-stay, ask for two identical printed photos when biometrics aren't already captured digitally on-site.
+Always confirm the exact count with your specific consulate or VFS center checklist.

 Is the photo requirement different for a German student or work visa compared to a tourist visa?